-Indiana Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state and meet the following requirements: 1.
-Technician-In-Training - obtain certification prior to the end of first renewal OR Certification as a Pharmacy Technician - submit application with proof of PTCB or ExCPT Iowa Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Pharmacy Technician Trainee - obtain certification prior to the end of first renewal OR 2.
-Certified Pharmacy Technician Registration - submit application with proof of PTCB or ExCPT Michigan Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Full Licensure - submit proof of passing the PTCB or NHA exams OR 2.
-Limited License - requires verification of employment and is only valid during employment listed on application OR 3.
-Temporary License - issued to applicant that is preparing to take certification exam required for full licensure which must be obtained within one year Mississippi Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state.
-Certification from the PTCB or ExCPT must be obtained prior to the first renewal Montana Graduates must be licensed with the State Board of Pharmacy to be montana eligible to work as a pharmacy technician in the state: 1.
-Pharmacy Technician-In-Training must obtain certification within 18 months from the PTCB or ExCPT AND employment is required OR Pharmacy Technician - certified by PTCB or ExCPT New Hampshire Graduates must register with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
+Montana Graduates must be licensed with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
+Pharmacy Technician-In-Training must obtain certification within 18 months from the PTCB or ExCPT AND employment is required OR 2.
+Pharmacy Technician - certified by PTCB or ExCPT New Hampshire Graduates must register with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Registered Pharmacy Technician or 2.
-Complete 600 hours of training under the direction of a pharmacist and pass a national certification exam North Carolina Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Is currently employed by a pharmacy holding a valid in- state permit and completes a training program approved by state permit and completes a training program approved by the supervising pharmacist manager OR 2.
-Holds a current certification with PTCB Ohio Ohio Graduates must be qualified in order to work as a pharmacy technician.
+Complete 600 hours of training under the direction of a pharmacist and pass a national certification exam North Carolina Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
+Is currently employed by a pharmacy holding a valid in-state permit and completes a training program approved by the supervising pharmacist manager OR 2.
+Holds a current certification with PTCB Ohio Graduates must be qualified in order to work as a pharmacy technician.
 In order to be considered qualified, technicians must complete and pass the PTCB or ExCPT.
 Note: Ohio does not register, license, or approve pharmacy technicians to work; however, all pharmacy technicians must be qualified as defined above.
 Oregon Graduates that have passed a national certification exam through PTCB or the National Healthcareer Association (the EXCPT) qualify for the Certified Oregon Pharmacy Technician credential.
 South Dakota Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Technician-In-Training - undergoing certification requirements (obtain prior to first renewal) and/or enrolled in a pharmacy technician training program with an intern/externship component 2.
 Certified Technician - submit copy of certification from PTCB or ExCPT Texas Graduates must be registered with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
 Pharmacy Technician Trainee - required prior to externship and must obtain PTCB certificate number within two years 2.
-Registered Technician - Requires PTCB certification Wyoming Graduates must register with the State Board of Pharmacy t eligible to work as a pharmacy technician in the state: Pharmacy Technician in Training - apply to the Board for training permit with the sponsoring pharmacy listed on permit.
-PTCB certification must be obtained within two years (first renewal) OR Pharmacy Technician Registration - Must provide evide of PTCB Certification
+Registered Technician - Requires PTCB certification Wyoming Graduates must register with the State Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
+Pharmacy Technician in Training - apply to the Board for a training permit with the sponsoring pharmacy listed on the permit.
+PTCB certification must be obtained within two years (first renewal) OR 2.
+Pharmacy Technician Registration - Must provide evidence of PTCB Certification

-HEALTH INFORMATION TECHNOLOGY PROGRAM ENROLLMENT STATES
+HEALTH INFORMATION TECHNOLOGY PROGRAM ENROLLMENT STATES AND TERRITORIES

 Many states/territories have requirements regarding the practicum component of the Health Information Technology degree program.
 Requirements may include restrictions on virtual practicums as a substitute for the onsite practicum experience or may require students to arrange for and acquire their practicum site.
-Please consult the chart below for the state in which you will reside or plan to reside while completing the practicum component of the Health Information Technology degree program.
+Please consult the chart below for the state/territory in which you will reside or plan to reside while completing the practicum component of the Health Information Technology degree program.

-HEALTH INFORMATION TECHNOLOGY PROGRAM STATES/TERRITORIES ENROLLMENT CHART
+HEALTH INFORMATION TECHNOLOGY PROGRAM STATES AND TERRITORIES ENROLLMENT CHART

 All Enrollment Virtual Practicum Do Not Enroll

 Alabama Guam Connecticut

-Alaska Louisiana Kansas

-Arizona Nevada Massachusetts
+Alaska Kentucky Massachusetts

-Arkansas New Hampshire New Mexico
+Arizona Louisiana New Mexico

-California North Carolina Oklahoma
+Arkansas Nevada Oklahoma

-Colorado Washington Puerto Rico
+California New Hampshire Puerto Rico

-Delaware Rhode Island
+Colorado New York Rhode Island

-Florida Washington D.C.
+Delaware North Carolina Washington D.C.

+Florida Texas

-Georgia
+Georgia Washington

 Hawaii

 Idaho

 Illinois

 Indiana

 lowa

-Kentucky
+Kansas

 Maine

 Maryland

 Michigan

 Minnesota

 Mississippi

 Missouri

 Montana

 Nebraska

 New Jersey

-New York

 North Dakota

 Ohio

 Oregon

 Pennsylvania

 South Carolina

 South Dakota

 Tennessee

-Texas

 U.S. Virgin Islands

 Utah

 Vermont

 Virginia

 West Virginia

 Wisconsin

 Wyoming

+te complete the practicum company